 The Sardinian carpet is no exception.

-When we choose one, original or even just a product inspired by that culture, we must know that we are recalling a very ancient tradition (even from the Byzantine and Roman worlds) linked, among other things, to marriage.
-“Carpet” is in fact also the name given to the cloth, made on a loom, that covers the chest where - traditionally - the trousseau that every young woman was called upon to lay out, working by hand and embroidering every single piece.
+When we choose one, be it an original or a product inspired by that culture, we must realise that we are invoking an ancient tradition (dating back to the Byzantine and Roman worlds) linked, among other things, to marriage.
+“Tappeto” is indeed also the name of the loom-woven cloth that covers the chest where – traditionally – the dowry, which every young woman was expected to prepare by working and embroidering each individual piece by hand, was stored.
 A valuable object, inlaid by a refined “maistru de linna” (much more than a simple carpenter, today we would call him a master of artistic craftsmanship).

 The workmanship of the “coperibanga” or “copericascia” (the chest cover), is the same as that of other artefacts, mainly in wool (but also in vegetable fibres such as cotton and hemp) such as tapestries and carpets, blankets, curtains and cushions, which will be decorated with decorations and motifs typical of the different areas of the island.

-The preparation of trousseaus, like carpet making in general, is the prerogative of the female world, and even today this art is handed down from woman to woman.
-Over time, the tradition has evolved, thanks to continuous contamination, and has modernised, constantly renewing itself.
+The preparation of the dowry, like carpet production in general, is the preserve of the female world, and even today this art is passed down from woman to woman.
+Over time, the tradition has evolved, thanks to continuous influences, and has modernised, renewing itself constantly.

 Weaving